 Perhaps the shortest lived season amongst all.
-Bengalis know their sweets so when they swear by Himsagar mangoes, it’s wise to sit up and take notice.
+Bengalis know their sweets so when they swear by Himsagar mango, it’s wise to sit up and take notice about this tasty mango.

 Fiber-less and fleshy, these yellow mangoes are great in milkshakes too.
 The season lasts all of four weeks so don’t wait too long.